Understanding and Mitigating Hyperbolic Dimensional Collapse in Graph Contrastive Learning: Experiments

 \textbf{Setting and Baselines.} Below we investigate both Euclidean embeddings and hyperbolic embeddings.
-Our model is compared in (i) self-supervised and (ii) supervised (model trained with labeled data) settings.
-In the self-supervised setting, we follow the linear evaluation from~\citet{velivckovic2017graph} and~\citet{zhu2020deep}, where models are first trained in an unsupervised manner.
+Our model is compared in (i) self-supervised and (ii) supervised (model trained with labeled data) setting.
+In the self-supervised setting, we follow the linear evaluation from Velivckovic \etal \cite{velivckovic2017graph} and Zhu \etal \cite{zhu2020deep}, where models are first trained in an unsupervised manner.
 Subsequently, the node representations are fed and evaluated with a logistic regression classifier on labeled data.
 Note that HyperGCL operates in a self-supervised setting.
 For Euclidean graph embeddings, we compare HyperGCL against several models.
-In the supervised setting, we consider GCN~\citep{kipf2016semi}, GAT~\citep{velivckovic2017graph}, SGAE~\citep{hamilton2017inductive}.
-In the self-supervised setting, we compare HyperGCL with GRACE~\citep{zhu2020deep} and COSTA~\citep{zhang2022costa}.
-For hyperbolic graph embeddings, we compare HyperGCL with the supervised hyperbolic models HGCN~\citep{chami2019hyperbolic}, HGAT~\citep{zhang2021hyperbolic}, HGNN~\citep{liu2019hyperbolic}.
-We also compare HyperGCL with the self-supervised hyperbolic model HGCL~\citep{liu2022enhancing}.
+In the supervised setting, we consider GCN~\cite{kipf2016semi}, GAT~\cite{velivckovic2017graph}, SGAE~\cite{hamilton2017inductive}.
+In the self-supervised setting, we compare HyperGCL with typical graph contrastive learning method ~\cite{zhu2020deep, zhang2022costa}.
+For hyperbolic graph embeddings, we compare HyperGCL with the supervised hyperbolic models HGCN~\cite{chami2019hyperbolic}, HGAT~\cite{zhang2021hyperbolic}, HGNN~\cite{liu2019hyperbolic}, HIE~\cite{yang2023hyperbolic}.
+We also compare HyperGCL with the self-supervised hyperbolic model HGCL~\cite{liu2022enhancing}.

 \textbf{Results.} \tabref{tab:node_class_result} compares HyperGCL to baseline methods.
 HyperGCL achieves the highest performance in both the supervised GNN and self-supervised GCL settings.
 Notably, the performance gains of HyperGCL over Euclidean GNN models show that graph contrastive learning can benefit from the hyperbolic geometry.
-Furthermore, HyperGCL outperforms HGCL, indicating the effectiveness of our proposed hyperbolic alignment and outer shell isotropy losses.
+Moreover, HyperGCL outperforms HGCL highlighting the benefit of hyperbolic alignment and outer shell isotropy losses.